maebob/emtp23_ai-bug-plus/README.md

 # European Master Team Project: AI BugPlus
-This repository contains the developed code of the AI BugPlus team project during the fall semester 2022 and the spring semester 2023.
+> This repository contains the developed code of the AI BugPlus team project during the fall semester 2022 and the spring semester 2023.
+> The project was supervised by [Dr. Christian Bartelt](https://www.uni-mannheim.de/en/ines/about-us/researchers/dr-christian-bartelt/) and [Jannik Brinkmann](https://www.linkedin.com/in/brinkmann-jannik/) at the [University of Mannheim](https://www.uni-mannheim.de/), Germany and took place in cooperation with [Babeș-Bolyai University](https://www.ubbcluj.ro/en/) in Cluj Napoca, Romania.

 ## Introduction

+The language BugPlus can be used to solve logical Problems by placing and connection so called Bugs on a board.
+Because BugPlus is Turing complete, technically any mathematical function can be solved.
+This means that teaching an agent how to solve given problems using BugPlus is comparable to teaching an agent how to write code given a problem specification.

+Using the approach described above, we used Reinforcement Learning techniques to train agents to solve a restricted class of problems in BugPlus.
+To do so an abstracted version of a BugPlus board has been used as a training environment.

+In order to build out problems and possible configurations in BugPlus, we discovered a need for a visual editor.
+This is why we also created a publicly accessible editor for BugPlus.

 ## Participants